luogao/lg-cli/README.md

   "host": "your host address",
   "port": "your port",
   "username": "user name",
-  "remote": "your remote file dir"
+  "remote": "your remote file dir",
-}
+  "local": "your local file dir which need to be uploaded" }

 ```

+then

 ```
 $ lg upload